As a pet owner, it is your responsibility to take care of the health of your pet.

 Try to entice your sick cat to eat food by itself by using food with a strong smell.
 Fish would be a good start as it can be quite strong.

 Tuna or sardines could be a good choice to pick.
 Get tuna in oil or brine and mash it up with a fork.
 It's also soft, which means the cat won't have trouble swallowing.
+You can also try adding a cooked egg or chicken broth.

-Cat Has No Appetite and Isn't Eating
+When Your Cat Has No Appetite and Isn't Eating

 Determining how long it should take your cat to recover from cat flu is hard, and takes time—some say three weeks while others say seven.
 It really depends on the cat.
 If your pet is young and strong, then chances are it will be able to fight the virus and should get better after a few weeks.